 Below is the Week-by-Week guide.
 Instructors for each section will complete the information at the top, and add the final exam date and time at the bottom, and distribute to their students.

-MEJO 153 Week-by-Week Guide for Spring Semester 2023
+MEJO 153 Guide for Summer II Semester 2023